Supernormal stimulus: In biology

 In the 1950s, Konrad Lorenz observed that birds would select brooding eggs that resembled those of their own species but which were larger.
 Niko Tinbergen, coined this term through his research, which discovered that experimenters could display an alternate target that attract an organism's attention more so than the naturally occurring target.
 Tinbergen studied herring gulls, and found the chicks peck at the red spot located on their parent's bill.
 The offspring targets the red spot due to the contrast of color (stimulus).
 They do this in order to receive food through regurgitation from the parent.
 Tinbergen and colleagues developed an experiment that presented different models to chicks and determined their pecking rates.
 They used different models including an adult herring gull's natural head, a standard wooden model of its head, the bill only, and a red stick with smaller white markings on it.
 The pecking rate of the chicks were consistent with the natural head, standard head model, and the bill only model.
 The pecking rate of the chicks increased when presented with the stick model.
 This suggests that the chicks preferred the dramatic contrast of the red stick with the yellow markings, therefore the artificial stimulus of the stick model was favored over the basic herring gull head and bill models, proving that the artificial stimuli was favored over the naturally occurring stimuli.
-Following his extensive analysis of the stimulus features that elicited food-begging in the chick of the herring gull, constructed an artificial stimulus consisting of a red knitting needle with three white bands painted around it; this elicited a stronger response than an accurate three-dimensional model of the parent's head (white) and bill (yellow with a red spot).
+Following his extensive analysis of the stimulus features that elicited food-begging in the chick of the herring gull, he constructed an artificial stimulus consisting of a red knitting needle with three white bands painted around it; this elicited a stronger response than an accurate three-dimensional model of the parent's head (white) and bill (yellow with a red spot).